Foreign object inhaled: First aid

 If you or your child inhales a foreign object, see your doctor.
-If an inhaled foreign object causes choking, the American Red Cross recommends the "five-and-five" approach to delivering first aid:
+If an inhaled foreign object causes choking, you'll need to perform first aid.

 - Give 5 abdominal thrusts.
 Perform five abdominal thrusts (also known as the Heimlich maneuver).